Ryuker/webtube/notes/webtube-notes.md

 - added 2 states to display Chevron Buttons when they are visible
   - made sure buttons are only displayed when this state is true

+## Navigation through category pills bar
+- Added `TRANSLATE_AMOUNT` constant above component
+- Added `translate` state
+- Added onClick callbacks to `setTranslate`
+  - added functions to handle translate updates
+    - left calculates a new value by decrementing `translate` with `TRANSLATE_AMOUNT`
+      - left makes sure value doesn't go below 0

+    - right calculates a new value by decrementing `translate` with `TRANSLATE_AMOUNT`
+      - right gets the max scrollable width and the current visible width.
+        - these are aquired using a ref of the categoryPills container
+        - `edge:` = `containerRef.current.scrollWidth`
+        - `width:` = `containerRef.current.clientWidth`

+      - right makes sure `newTranslate` + `width` doesn't go over edge
+        - if it does it returns: `edge` - `width`

+- added `useEffect()` with an resizeObserver
+  - this handles the button display
+  - this runs everytime categories or translate changes

+- The aboves makes sure the navigation through the Pills works properly through button input.